Mesuva/multi_page_selector_attribute_legacy/README.md

 Multi-Page Selector Attribute
 =============================

-A concrete5 attribute to select multiple pages in an sortable list
+A concrete5 attribute to select multiple pages in a sortable list

 Once installed, you can fetch the attribute in a page template one of two ways: